Nicrophorus nepalensis

-Nicrophorus nepalensis Hope, (Chinese: 尼泊爾埋葬蟲 or 橙斑埋葬蟲), commonly known as burying beetle, is widespread across tropical and subtropical countries in Asia.
+Nicrophorus nepalensis (Chinese: 尼泊爾埋葬蟲 or 橙斑埋葬蟲), commonly known as burying beetle, is widespread across tropical and subtropical countries in Asia.
 It belongs to the order Coleoptera and the family Silphidae, and is part of the nepalensis species-group, which is the second largest species group within the genus Nicrophorus.
 N. nepalensis differs from some other beetles in that it exhibits biparental care.
 Its role as a decomposer is crucial in the energy cycle and energy transformation in the ecosystem.

 Description

 The body of N. nepalensis is shiny black and has unique elytral patterns with four separated scalloped, orange markings and black dots in both anterior and posterior fascia.
 The basal segment of the antennae is black and the tips are club shaped with three orange segments.
-Frons of female have an elliptical shape, whereas those of male are more rectangular.
-A distinct feature that separates male from female is the conspicuous orange spot on the clypeus near the mandible.
+Frons of the female have an elliptical shape, whereas those of the male are more rectangular.
+A distinct feature that separates males from females is the conspicuous orange spot on the clypeus near the mandible.
 Another feature is the post-ocular bulge found in males.
 Pronotal width is a common measurement of beetle size, and adult N. nepalensis can range from 3.6 to 7.0 mm, with no significant variations between male and female.

 Distribution

-Based on georeferenced specimens, N. nepalensis can be found primarily in the mountainous regions in eastern Asia and the Malay Archipelago, with a distribution ranging in longitude from 73°E (Pakistan) to 149°E (Papua New Guinea) longitudinally and from 51°N (Ussuri, Russia) to 9°48′S (Papua New Guinea) latitudinally.
+N. nepalensis can be found primarily in the mountainous regions in eastern Asia and the Malay Archipelago, with a distribution ranging from 73°E (Pakistan) to 149°E (Papua New Guinea) longitudinally and from 51°N (Ussuri, Russia) to 9°48′S (Papua New Guinea) latitudinally.
 Countries within this range includes Pakistan, India, China, Laos, Burma, Thailand, Vietnam, Taiwan, Japan, Philippines, and Malaysia.